tfzhou/Mem3D/README.md

 # Quality-Aware Memory Network for Interactive Volumetric Image Segmentation

-This repo contains the source code of Quality-Aware Memory Network.
+This repo contains the source code of out Quality-Aware Memory Network in MICCAI 2021.
 It is based on [DEXTR](https://github.com/scaelles/DEXTR-PyTorch) and [STM](https://github.com/lyxok1/STM-Training).

 ## Data